What is Pre-Service Training?

 Fostering and adopting is very different from parenting a biological child.
 Foster and adoptive parents must support the relationship between the child and their birth family and help the child manage feelings about being in foster care, or the possibility of being adopted.
 Pre-service training strives to prepare you to:

-Pre-service training also includes an in-home assessment, which involves at least four visits to your home by a Resource Development worker to:
+Pre-service training also includes an in-home assessment, which involves at least two visits to your home by a Resource Development worker to:

 Do we need additional training?